PUTCO: Tickets

 The fare structure is presented to assist loyal passengers in both cost saving and convenience.
 This way the fare per trip via a monthly ticket is much cheaper than that of a daily ticket.
 Fixed and mobile ticket selling points operate in various areas.

-PUTCO is in the process of upgrading their ticketing equipment to the 'Automatic Smart Card Fare Collection and Tracking System' to reduce long lines and floating cash.
+PUTCO is in the process of upgrading its ticketing equipment to the 'Automatic Smart Card Fare Collection and Tracking System' to reduce long lines and floating cash.
 The contact-less 'Smart Card' also allows passengers to quickly enter the bus by simply placing the card on the reader, thus reducing driver-passenger contact.

 This system provides an on-bus smart card and cash-based revenue management system which will help to record data such as passenger behaviour, popular routes and type of tickets purchased.
 The system will also assist with the dispatching of drivers and post-shift cash-ups.
 Passengers can now buy smart cards at Soweto operations and mobile vendors at R30 each.
 The Smart Card can be re-charged with a weekly, monthly or season ticket.
 Another benefit of the smart card is that a passenger can use it (once it is re-charged), multiple times.
 The card fits into a pocket or purse, is very secure and cannot be read or copied.

 Installation of the system costs around R30,000 per bus.
 The system, said to be worth more than R8 million, includes a means of enabling PUTCO to maintain constant surveillance of its buses in order to monitor driving patterns and driver behaviour.

 The entire solution gives us more control over revenue management and more efficient fare collection.
 The GPS technology will provide [a] valuable insight into driving patterns and driver behaviour.
 Our ultimate goal is to implement the system in our entire fleet of 1,750 buses, which we hope will happen in the not too distant future.